-When you consider the future of our planet, energy problem and environmental problem will appear.
-The authors propose its solution, which is utilization of deserts for power plant by PV technology.
+The authors propose utilization of deserts for power plant by PV technology.
 100 MW VLS-PV systems which are fixed flat plate system in the world deserts and sun-tracking system in the Gobi desert are assumed and evaluated in detail by using Life Cycle Assessment.
 It means that the VLS-PV systems are evaluated in terms of its input and output from cradle to grave.

-As a result, 5.4 Cent/kWh cost, 1.6 years energy payback time, and 12 g-C/kWh CO2 emission rate for Sun tracking system are obtained in the Gobi desert case.
+As a result, 5.2 Cent/kWh cost, 1.6 years energy payback time, and 12 g-C/kWh CO2 emission rate for Sun tracking system are obtained in the Gobi desert case.
 Of cause, fixed flat plate systems get the low cost and low energy requirement.
-The Very Large-Scale sun tracking Photovoltaic power generation system is very promising for the energy resource saving and environmental issue..
+The Very Large-Scale sun tracking Photovoltaic power generation system is very promising for the energy resource saving and environmental issue.